Coal-fired power station: Phase out

 From 2015 to 2020, although coal generation hardly fell in absolute terms, some of its market share was taken by wind and solar.
 In 2020 only China increased coal power generation, and globally it fell by 4%.
+However, in 2021, China declared that it limited coal generation until 2025 and subsequently phase it out over time.
 The UN Secretary General has said that OECD countries should stop generating electricity from coal by 2030 and the rest of the world by 2040, otherwise limiting global warming to 1.5 °C, a target of the Paris Agreement, would be extremely difficult.
-Phasing out in Asia can be a financial challenge as plants there are relatively young: in China the co-benefits of closing a plant vary greatly depending on its location.
+A 2024 analysis by The Economist concluded that financing phase-out would be cheaper than carbon offsets.
+However phasing out in Asia can be a financial challenge as plants there are relatively young: in China the co-benefits of closing a plant vary greatly depending on its location.
+Vietnam is among the few coal-dependent fast developing countries that fully pledged to phase out unbated coal power by the 2040s or as soon as possible thereafter.

 Ammonia co-firing

 Ammonia has a high hydrogen density and is easy to handle.
-It can be used as storing carbon-free fuel in gas turbine power generation and help significantly reduce CO₂ emissions as a fuel.
+It can be used as storing carbon-free fuel in gas turbine power generation and help significantly reduce CO2 emissions as a fuel.

 In Japan, the first major four-year test project was started in June 2021 to develop technology to enable co-firing a significant amount of ammonia at a large-scale commercial coal-fired plant.
 However low-carbon hydrogen and ammonia is in demand for sustainable shipping, which unlike electricity generation, has few other clean options.

 Conversion

-Some power stations are being converted to burn gas, biomass or waste, and conversion to thermal storage will be trialled in 2023.
+Some power stations are being converted to burn gas, biomass or waste, and conversion to thermal storage will be trialed in 2023.